Dutch Design Awards honours the very best Dutch designs from the past year.

 Young Designer

-This is the incentive prize for young, talented designers who graduated no more than five years ago.
-Participartion for students is excluded.
-The designer is central in the assessment process, and the quality of the entire portfolio is judged.
+This is the incentive prize for young, talented designers who have been working for no more than five years as a professional designer, for example the five years after your graduation.
+It is important to know that a completed education is no longer obligatory.
+However, participation for students is excluded.
+The designer is central in the assessment process, and the quality of the entire portfolio will be judged.

-Keep an Eye Foundation and Dutch Design Awards believe that financial support can really make the difference at the beginning of someone’s career.
-Keep an Eye has therefore linked a financial stimulant to the DDA Young Designer Award since 2018, so that we can give young designers a seriously helping hand.Criteria specific to this category
+Keep an Eye Foundation and Dutch Design Awards believe that financial support can make the difference at the beginning of someone’s career.
+Since 2018, Keep an Eye has therefore linked a financial incentive to DDA's Young Designer Award, with which we can seriously help young designers get started.

 Note: